 Can you list the features of those new sneakers you just bought?

 To dive into this further, let's consider how we decided on which laptop and smartphone to buy.
-Most people buy a laptop and a smartphone to stay connected and productive but the purchase decision rarely depends on an exhaustive comparison of features among different brands.
-I can barely tell you a single technical detail about my Macbook air but it's made me feel like a hipster, green tea matcha latte drinking creative since the exciting purchase in 2013.
+Most people buy a laptop and a smartphone to stay connected and productive, but the purchase decision rarely depends on an exhaustive comparison of features among different brands.
+I can barely tell you a single technical detail about my Macbook Air, but it's made me feel like a hipster, cold brew drinking creative since the exciting purchase in 2013 (I know, I should probably upgrade soon).
 That’s because we are more likely to be loyal to certain brands.
 Ever wonder why?

 Many studies across neuroscience, advertising, psychology, and sociology have shown that our emotions influence what we buy.
 Our emotions are the primary reason why we are drawn to and are loyal to certain brands, even when the products these brands sell aren’t necessarily the best option in the market.